 - improving the forecasting of river flows

-- aligning the release of held environmental water with natural or operational flows to influence the peak and or duration of a flow event
+- aligning the release of held water for the environment with natural or operational flows to influence the peak and or duration of a flow event

 - making use of increased channel capacity (resulting from complementary projects to relax physical constraints to water delivery) to allow increased managed flows

-- coordinating environmental water releases across tributaries of the Southern Basin to maximise downstream and system-wide connectivity outcomes.
+- coordinating environmental flow releases across tributaries of the Southern Basin to maximise downstream and system-wide connectivity outcomes.